b-v-krishna/Flask-Projects/README.md

-# Flask-Projects
+# TASKS
-This repository contains flask projects that are developed during Internship at Innomatics Research Labs
+This repository contains projects that are developed during Internship at Innomatics Research Labs